nii-yamagishilab/SpeechSPC-mini/README.md

     * Please follow `README` in the folder and run the code

 * Other resources:
-    * Proof of the theory related to Bayesian decision cost (link to be inserted)
+    * Proof of the theory related to Bayesian decision cost [here](https://www.dropbox.com/scl/fo/ykbnw4t8u09vbl9zyir4l/APrQUbOPPIQSHGpnLtdem3o/misc/is2024-sasv.pdf?rlkey=1at87m1q157rlcx4jo933pxeb)
-    * Tutorial notebook on fusion of simulated data (link to be inserted)
+    * Tutorial notebook on fusion of simulated data (to be added)
-    * Tutorial notebook on evaluation metrics (t-EER, cllr, and so on)
+    * Tutorial notebook on evaluation metrics (to be added)

 Please consider citing the paper if you find the above materials useful
 ```bibtex